pjmreddy/Nvidia-NIM-QA-Generator/README.md

 The NVIDIA NIM Q&A Generator is a powerful application that leverages NVIDIA's NIM (NVIDIA Inference Microservices) and LLaMa 3 70B model to generate question and answer pairs from PDF documents.
 This tool allows users to upload PDF files, process them using advanced NLP techniques, and generate comprehensive Q&A pairs based on the document content.

+Built on a robust technical stack, the application combines LangChain's document processing capabilities, FAISS vector database for efficient similarity search, and NVIDIA's state-of-the-art AI models to deliver high-quality question and answer generation.
+The system utilizes semantic embeddings to understand document context and leverages NVIDIA's optimized inference infrastructure for fast, accurate responses.

 ## Landing Page

 ![Landing Page](landing.png)